-To request Institutional Animal Care and Use Committee (IACUC) approval for a project, login to the Protocol and Compliance Management system.
+To request Institutional Animal Care and Use Committee (IACUC) approval for a project, login to SPARCS.
 A PI may create and submit a protocol for committee review allowing ample time for protocol review before the projected protocol beginning date (3-4 weeks).
 Research may not commence until an approved protocol has been reviewed and ruled active.

 Please do not wait until you receive a protocol expiration notice and expect to have the protocol reviewed overnight or even within a week.
 Protocols are provided to the entire committee for review and this takes time to accomplish.

-Often, revisions are required.
+Often, amendments are required.
 This will take additional time for the approval process.

 PIs who obtain external funding for projects must provide an active protocol number, title, and date of approval to their Sponsored Program Administrator prior to a Banner index being established for use.
 Annually, the researcher should update the protocol approval date with their Sponsored Program Administrator.

 There must be congruence between the funded sponsored program narrative and the approved protocol.